 - People who engage in lifestyle choices that are harmful to the developing baby, such as heavy drinking, smoking and taking recreational drugs

-An ectopic pregnancy is a pregnancy that develops in the fallopian tubes instead of in the womb.
+An ectopic pregnancy is a pregnancy that develops outside of the womb, most commonly in the fallopian tube.
 Sometimes an ectopic pregnancy can also develop in the abdominal cavity.
 An ectopic pregnancy will end in miscarriage.

 1. Macdonald S, magill-Cuerden J, Mayes' midwifery, fourteenth edition, London Balliere Tindall, 2011: 755